-Perhaps it is something hidden behind the scenes that is causing you or your child to continuously struggle with school, work, behavior or relationships.
+Perhaps it is something hidden behind the scenes that are causing you or your child to continuously struggle with school, work, behavior, or relationships.
 The brain is a very complicated system with many processes (memory, attention, verbal and nonverbal language systems, etc.).

 To Schedule Your Child's Evaluation:

-Parents or adult clients attend a one-hour clinical interview with one of our doctors/clinicians during which a thorough understanding of the current concerns occurs, as well as a detailed developmental, medical and educational history is obtained.
-At this time, it is determined if testing is recommended and more information about the tests that will be used is introduced.
+Parents or adult clients attend a one-hour clinical interview with one of our psychologist/clinicians during which we gain a thorough understanding of the current concerns, as well as document a detailed developmental, medical and educational history.
+Then we determine if testing is recommended, and provide you with more information about the tests that will be used.

-Adults participating in an adult assessment are taken to a quiet room with the doctor/clinician to complete the evaluation with short breaks throughout the testing.
+Adults participating in an adult assessment are taken to a quiet room with the psychologist/clinician to complete the evaluation, with short breaks throughout the testing.
 With children, we try to make it as fun and comfortable as possible.
-Upon arriving to their appointment, children are greeted and given a general overview of the reason (previously agreed upon with the parents) for the evaluation in a “child friendly” manner.
+Upon arriving at their appointment, children are greeted and given a general overview of the reason (previously agreed upon with the parents) for the evaluation in a “child-friendly” manner.
 Once the child is comfortable separating from his/her parent, he/she is brought to the testing room to begin the evaluation process.
 Parents are welcome to stay in the waiting room or may choose to leave during the evaluation.
-Most of the testing is similar to schoolwork, completing puzzles and pencil/paper tasks.
+Most of the testing is similar to schoolwork, such as completing puzzles and pencil/paper tasks.
 Positive reinforcement and continuous 1:1 praise and attention help the child feel comfortable and confident in their performance.
-Furthermore, the children love earning prizes for working hard and following directions.
+Furthermore, the children love earning prizes for working hard and following directions!
 Almost all children truly enjoy the evaluation process and many ask if they can come back again.
-Adult testing is similar with short breaks offered throughout the testing.
+Adult testing is similar, with short breaks offered throughout the testing.